 The Four Main Functions of Computers

-Using a computer for example, a user can compose a letter by inputting and editing sets of letters, numbers and symbols using a keyboard.
-The processed input can then be viewed real time on display hardware.
+For example, the user composes a letter by inputting and editing sets of letters, numbers and symbols using a keyboard.
+The input is then processed and viewed real-time via display hardware.

-Still, the user can choose to print the letter onto paper, or better still send it via electronic mail to designated reader(s).
+Still, the user may choose to print the letter onto paper, or better still send it via electronic mail to intended recipients.

-The same data and information can then be stored digitally in specialized computer disk drive or other media for future reference.
+The same data and information can be stored digitally in specialized disk drives or other media for future reference.

 1. Data Entry

-The application used in the computer will also dictate how the data is input.
-This can be done manually, automatically, or by a combination of the two.
+The application software used for this purpose will also dictate how data is entered.
+This can be done manually, automatically or both.

-Today, data can also be input via vocal dictation applications and body gestures like Kinect and biometric devices.
+Data can also be entered via vocal dictation applications and body gestures peripherals like Kinect and biometric devices.

 2. Data Processing

-Data processing is the core function and purpose of a computer system.
-It is the main reason why a computer is actually a computer.
+Data processing is the core function of the computer system.

 The 'brain' of the computer where data is processed is referred to as the microprocessor.
 It is also commonly known as the central processing unit (CPU) or accelerated processing unit (APU).

-It is important to note that processing units of modern personal computing devices continue to evolve and outperform its predecessors.
+The processing chips in modern personal computing devices continue to evolve and outperform its predecessors.
 One particular evolution is the merger of microprocessor and graphics processing unit (GPU) into what is now known as accelerated processing unit (APU).
-The merger allows for integration of powerful graphics processing abilities on top of traditional arithmetic and logical computations of the processor.
+The merger allows for the integration of powerful graphics processing abilities inside the traditional arithmetic and logical computations of the processor.